borisding/universsr/README.md

 ## Deployment

-- To deploy app to production on [Heroku](https://www.heroku.com/), you just remove or comment out `PORT` variable from `.env` file (remember to remove `.env` from `.gitignore`)

-- For deployment steps, please check out [this guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs) and the [build behavior](https://devcenter.heroku.com/articles/nodejs-support#build-behavior) on Heroku.
+To deploy app to production on [Heroku](https://www.heroku.com/), you just remove or comment out `PORT` variable from `.env` file (remember to remove `.env` from `.gitignore`).
+For deployment steps, please check out [this guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs) and the [build behavior](https://devcenter.heroku.com/articles/nodejs-support#build-behavior) on Heroku.

 **[Back to top](#table-of-contents)**

 ## Changelog

 All notable changes made to the project will be documented on [release page](https://github.com/borisding/universsr/releases).
+For new project, always using the latest version.
 This project adheres to [Semantic Versioning](http://semver.org/).

 **[Back to top](#table-of-contents)**